jdebacker/llm-eti/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details.# Trigger CI